CedarvilleCyber/RedTeamVault/Techniques/Discovery.md

 [[Tcpdump]] or [[Wireshark]] could easily be used to identify hosts on a network that are broadcasting or communicating with the attacker machine.

 [[Responder]] in passive mode could help to identify more infrastructure as well as IP addresses.

+Once you are inside a network use the arp cache and network information of compromised machines to identify new target infrastructure before ping sweeps or subnet scans, as this information is more authoritative.